AdguardTeam/KnowledgeBase/docs/adguard-browser-extension/features-overview.md

 ![User rules](https://cdn.adguard.com/content/Kb/ad_blocker/browser_extension/ad_blocker_browser_extension_user_rules.png)

 There are several ways to add new rules.
-The most straightforward is to just type a rule in, but it requires some knowledge of the [rule syntax](https://kb.adguard.com/en/general/how-to-create-your-own-ad-filters).
+The most straightforward is to just type a rule in, but it requires some knowledge of the [rule syntax](article How to create your own ad filters).

-You can import a ready-to-use filter list from a text file as well. *Make sure that different rules are separated by line breaks.* Note that importing a ready-to-use filter list is better done in the [Custom](https://kb.adguard.com/en/browser-extensions/overview.html#custom) tab.
+You can import a ready-to-use filter list from a text file as well. *Make sure that different rules are separated by line breaks.* Note that importing a ready-to-use filter list is better done in the [Custom filters](#custom) tab.

 Besides, you can export your own filtering rules.
 This option is good for transferring your list of rules between browsers or devices.

-When you add a website to the Allowlist (more on that [below](#allowlist)) or use [the Assistant tool](https://kb.adguard.com/en/browser-extensions/overview.html#assistant) for hiding an element on the page, a corresponding rule is also saved in *User rules*.
+When you add a website to the Allowlist (more on that [below](#allowlist)) or use [the Assistant tool](#assistant) for hiding an element on the page, a corresponding rule is also saved in *User rules*.

 ### Allowlist {#allowlist}